-The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Management bases its estimates on historical experience and on various assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from the other sources.
 The most significant estimates include estimates recorded for the fair market value of privately held securities.
 On a continual basis, management reviews its estimates utilizing currently available information, changes in facts and circumstances, historical experience and reasonable assumptions.
 After such reviews, and if deemed appropriate, those estimates are adjusted accordingly.
 Actual results could differ from those estimates.

-Net Loss Per Common Share
+Net Profit/(Loss) Per Common Share

-The Company calculates basic net loss per common share and diluted net loss per common share assuming dilution.
-Basic net loss per common share is calculated by dividing net loss attributable to common shareholders by the weighted average number of common shares outstanding during the period.
-Diluted net loss per common share is calculated by dividing the net income attributable to common shareholders by the weighted average number of common shares outstanding during the period, plus potential dilutive common shares.
-Options issued by the Company are considered potential dilutive common shares and are included in the calculation using the treasury stock method, unless their inclusion would be considered anti-dilutive.
-In 2011, all the 1,275,000 outstanding stock options that would have been considered anti-dilutive were excluded in the calculation of diluted net loss per common share.
-These stock options all expired on June 14, 2012.
+The Company calculates basic net profit/ (loss) per common share and diluted net profit/ (loss) per common share assuming dilution.
+Basic net profit/ (loss) per common share is calculated by dividing net profit/ (loss) attributable to common shareholders by the weighted average number of common shares outstanding during the period.
+Diluted net profit/ (loss) per common share is calculated by dividing the net profit/ (loss) attributable to common shareholders by the weighted average number of common shares outstanding during the period, plus potential dilutive common shares.